Skip to content

 This class implements perception based on the Moore neighborhood.

-The Moore neighborhood includes cells that are within a certain distance from the central cell
+The Moore neighborhood includes all cells within Chebyshev distance `radius` of the

 """